CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 ##### Add Click notes

-Move your cursor to where you want to add the note, then **left-click**
+Move your cursor to where you want to add the note, then **left-click**.

 ##### Add Hold / Long hold notes